Aggravated Battery with a Deadly Weapon in Okaloosa County

 What can an Okaloosa County criminal lawyer do for me?

-We will also review whether self defense or defense of others is a defense we can raise.
+- I will review whether self defense or defense of others is a defense I can raise.
 If you were in a fight and felt as though you had to defend yourself, Florida law allows you to do so.

 If you have been charged with Aggravated Battery with a Deadly Weapon in Okaloosa County, you have a lot at stake.
 You are facing up to 15 years in prison and a permanent felony conviction on your record.
 Now is the time to do whatever is necessary to fight back and prevent the worst case scenario from happening to you.
-Flaherty Defense Firm is ready to go to work for you, so call us 24 hours a day, 7 days a week at (850) 243-6097.
+I am ready to go to work for you, so call me 24 hours a day, 7 days a week at (850) 243-6097.